 Viewing Park at Gerald R. Ford International Airport

-With more than 100 planes taking off and landing every day, you’re guaranteed a picnic to remember at the Gerald R. Ford International Airport.
+25 minutes from downtown, as many as 300 planes take off and land every day at the Gerald R. Ford International Airport, so you’re guaranteed a picnic to remember at its viewing park.
 The airport viewing park boasts picnic tables, filtered water fountains, more than 100 parking spots and a pavilion with restrooms.
+The space, pavilion and tables cannot be reserved, so be sure to get there early if planning for a large group picnic.

 Enjoy your meal and the outdoors while you watch the planes and discuss where they might be heading.
-The park hosts food trucks on the 1st and 3rd Wednesdays of summer months.
+From June to August, the park hosts food trucks every Wednesday from 10am-4pm.

 City Central Park